Then David danced before the Lord with all his might.

 Imitate me, just as I also imitate Christ.

-Exuberance is 'effusively and almost uninhibitedly enthusiastic; lavishly abundant; overflowing; plentiful' (Random House Dictionary).
+Exuberance is uninhibited enthusiasm.
 We serve an exuberant God.
 He does 'Exceedingly abundantly above all that we ask or think' (Ephesians 3:20).
 He expects our exuberance in return.

-'Whatever you do, do it heartily, as to the Lord and not to men, knowing that from the Lord you will receive the reward of the inheritance; for you serve the Lord Christ' (Colossians 3:23-24).
-Note the word, 'Heartily.'
-So whatever we do, we must do it with passion.
-We must do it big.
+'Whatever you do, do it heartily, as to the Lord and not to men, knowing that from the Lord you will receive the reward of the inheritance' (Colossians 3:23-24).

 Whether it's fighting a giant, singing a song, playing a role, making a move or taking a bow.
-We must do it big.
+We must go big.
 Like Jesus.
-Isn't every actor, model and talent for Christ in media saying, 'Imitate me, just as I also imitate Christ' (1 Corinthians 11:1)?

 Do you feel too small?
 That's the best place to start!
 God will give you the power if you give Him the passion.